crystal-clayson/8-Week-SQL-Challenge/Pizza_Runners/readme.md

 ## E. Menu Expansion
 ### 1. If Danny wants to expand his range of pizzas - how would this impact the existing data design?
 Write an INSERT statement to demonstrate what would happen if a new Supreme pizza with all the toppings was added to the Pizza Runner menu?
 #### Explanation
+We will write ```INSERT``` statements to add the new pizza id and name to the ```pizza_names``` table and add the new pizza id and toppings list to the ```pizza_recipes``` table.
+As orders for the new pizza come in and are added to the database, all of the queries previously written will still function as designed, as no references to pizza names, ids, or the number of menu items were hard-coded into the queries.
 #### Code
 ```sql
 INSERT INTO pizza_names (pizza_id, pizza_name)